29 September, 2006

 The AsiaPundit view on the matter is that FLG is a cult, and it is one that authorities have been unjustly persecuting.
 Cults should not be persecuted, they should be made fun of.
 They’re wacky!

 However, as a service we bring the following announcement.
-While we do have doubts about some claims of organ harvesting in China, we would like to warn Westerners of the dangers of accepting any organ implants from Asia.
-This culturally sensitive YouTube video shows why.:
+While we do have doubts about some claims of organ harvesting in China, we would like to warn Westerners of the dangers of accepting any organ implants from Asia. shows why.:

 AsiaPundit will have a reduced posting schedule for much of this month.
 On top of Asia Blog Awards, with the end of the lazy summer season and the approaching National Day holiday, September tends to be a busy month for both hacks and flacks in China.